LIVE ONLINE COURSE

-Join Diya Khanna, Global Diversity Equity Inclusion Consultant, for the only course that combines DEI concepts with actions for each stage of the talent lifecycle.
+Join Carla Wright-Jukes, Director of People & Communities at a Fortune 500 Company, for the only course that combines DEI concepts with actions for each stage of the talent lifecycle.

 For many managers, the path to equity and inclusion remains opaque.
 This course teaches you practical ways to create and measure DEI culture throughout the employee life cycle.

 What if you had a roadmap for affecting real change in your organization?
-This course is packed with templates, cheatsheets, and more being used by organizations leading in the DEI space around the world.
+This course offers templates, cheatsheets, and more being used by organizations leading in the DEI space around the world.